 Pro gamblers love popular horse races such as the Kentucky Derby, because they bring easy money to the track, allowing the real handicappers to take it.
 So it is with investing, too.

 Where we see it today: SaaS companies are a great example of bubbly stocks trading at nosebleed valuations.
 While they promised and delivered high revenue growth in 2020 and 2021, they’re often not nearly so profitable (yet) to justify valuations.
 It’s a similar story for cryptocurrency, the Coinbase IPO, unprofitable car-hire services such as Uber and Lyft and more.
 Like those pro gamblers, smart investors don’t see good odds in many similar ventures.

 5. Stock valuations in the top percentiles

 During the last phases of a stock bubble, the prices are all out of proportion to reality.
 Valuations are in the highest percentiles, as measured historically.
 By measuring on a relative basis, you get a better sense of how things match up to the bubbles of the past and whether a solid bull run is more likely to burst or continue, albeit with a more modest sense of “animal spirits.”

 It’s important to recognize that a price rise alone is not sufficient to say something is in a bubble.
 A stock can rise 100 percent and not be in a bubble if its underlying fundamentals have improved significantly.
-Or if we start from a low valuation and then measure after a solid bull run (as we’ve seen in 2020), we’re sure to get gaudy figures that might make you think of a bubble.
+Or if we start from a low valuation (for example, from the bottom of the pandemic) and then measure after a solid bull run, we’re sure to get gaudy figures that might make you think of a bubble.